MrHacker2006/Python_Projects/README.md

 ## 📌 Notes

 - Projects are added only after I’ve built them myself
-- Progress is shared on [Gautam Gupta](https://www.linkedin.com/in/gupta-gautam-18-ds/) as soon as they are ready
+- Progress is shared on my Linkedin account :- [Gautam Gupta](https://www.linkedin.com/in/gupta-gautam-18-ds/) as soon as they are ready